Setup Test Net validator node from scratch on Ubuntu 20.04 on AWS

 sudo systemctl stop casper-node-launcher.service

-sudo apt remove -y casper-client
+sudo apt purge -y casper-client

-sudo apt remove -y casper-node-launcher
+sudo apt purge -y casper-node-launcher

-sudo rm -rf /etc/casper/1_0_*
+sudo rm -rf /etc/casper

-sudo rm -rf /var/lib/casper/*
+sudo rm -rf /var/lib/casper

 Install Casper node